-2. Common pollutants in urban storm water and their respective sources are: bacteria from animal droppings and illegal discharges; Polycyclic Aromatic Hydrocarbons (PAHs) from the products of internal combustion engine operation and parking lot sealants wash off; nitrates from fertilizer application; pesticides from pest mitigating applications and from plant mitigating applications; bis (2-ethylhexyl) phthalate from the break down of plastic products; mercury from atmospheric fallout and improper disposal of mercury switches; lead from fuels, paints, automotive parts; copper from brake pad wear and roofing materials, zinc from tire wear and galvanized sheeting and fencing; sediment from land disturbance and erosion; and dioxins as products of combustion.

-- 3. In general, the pollutants that are found in municipal storm water runoff can harm human health and aquatic ecosystems.
-In addition, the high volumes and high velocities of storm water discharged from MS4s into natural watercourses can adversely impact aquatic ecosystems and stream habitat and cause stream bank erosion and physical modifications.
-These changes are collectively termed hydromodification.
-Municipal point source discharges of runoff from urbanized areas remain a leading cause of impairment of surface waters in California. - 4.
-Ammonia as Nitrogen, and Nitrate plus Nitrite as Nitrogen are biostimulatory substances that can cause or contribute to eutrophic effects such as low dissolved oxygen and algae growth impairing warm freshwater and wildlife habitats.
-Ammonia is highly toxic to fish and other aquatic life.
-Excessive ammonia can cause aquatic life toxicity. - 5.
-Elevated bacterial indicator densities impair the water contact recreation (REC-1) beneficial use at beaches, creeks, estuaries, lagoons, and marinas.
+- 2. Common pollutants in urban storm water and their respective sources include, but are not limited to: bacteria from illegal discharges, illicit connections and animal waste; Polycyclic Aromatic Hydrocarbons (PAHs) from the products of internal combustion engine operation and parking lot sealants; nitrogen compounds from fertilizer application; pesticides from pest mitigating applications and from plant mitigating applications; bis (2-ethylhexyl) phthalate from the break down of plastic products; mercury from atmospheric fallout and improper disposal of mercury switches; lead from fuels, paints and automotive parts; copper from brake pad wear and roofing materials; zinc from tire wear and galvanized sheeting and fencing; sediment from land disturbance and erosion; trash; and dioxins as products of combustion. - 3.
+In general, the pollutants that are found in municipal storm water runoff can harm human health and aquatic ecosystems.
+In addition, the high volumes and high velocities of storm water discharged from MS4s into receiving waters can adversely impact aquatic ecosystems and stream habitat and cause stream bank erosion and physical modifications; these changes are collectively termed hydromodification.
+Hydromodification and discharges of runoff and stormwater from urbanized areas remain a leading cause of impairment of surface waters in California and nationwide (U.S. EPA 2009). - 4.
+Ammonia as Nitrogen, and Nitrate plus Nitrite as Nitrogen are biostimulatory substances that can cause or contribute to eutrophic effects such as low dissolved oxygen and algae growth impairing aquatic and wildlife habitats as well as recreational uses.
+At elevated concentrations, ammonia is highly toxic to fish and other aquatic life. - 5.
+Elevated bacterial indicator densities impair the water contact recreation (REC-1) beneficial use at beaches, creeks, lakes, estuaries, lagoons, and marinas.
 Swimming in waters with elevated bacterial indicator densities has been associated with adverse health effects.
-Specifically, local and national epidemiological studies indicate that there is a causal relationship between adverse health effects and recreational water quality, as measured by bacterial indicator densities.
-Sources of elevated bacteria to marine and fresh waters may also include illegal discharges from improperly maintained standard septic systems, onsite wastewater treatment systems (OWTS) and illicit discharges from private drains. - 6.
-Pesticides are substances used to prevent, destroy, repel or mitigate pests such as insects, weeds, and microorganisms.
+Specifically, local and national epidemiological studies indicate that there is a causal relationship between adverse health effects and recreational water quality, as measured by bacterial indicator densities (Pruss, 1998, Review of epidemiological studies on health effects from exposure to recreational waters, International Journal of Epidemiology; Haile et al., 1996, An epidemiological study of possible adverse health effects of swimming in Santa Monica Bay, Santa Monica Bay Restoration Project; and Haile et al., 1999, The health effects of swimming in ocean water contaminated by storm drain runoff, Epidemiology).
+Sources of elevated bacteria to marine and fresh waters may also include illegal discharges from improperly maintained standard septic systems, on-site wastewater treatment systems

+(OWTS) and illicit discharges from private drains.

+6. Pesticides are substances used to prevent, destroy, repel or mitigate pests such as insects, weeds, and microorganisms.
 Their effects can be direct (e.g. fish die from exposure to a pesticide entering waterways, or birds do not reproduce after ingesting contaminated fish), or indirect (a hawk becomes sick from eating a mouse dying from pesticide poisoning).
-Pesticide categories include: Organochlorine, Organophosphorus, Organophosphate, and Pyrethroid. - 7.
-Polychlorinated Byphenyls (PCBs) are a subset of the synthetic organic chemicals known as chlorinated hydrocarbons.
-Concern over PCBs toxicity, persistence (chemical stability) in the environment and that they have been shown to bioconcentrate significantly in aquatic organisms has led to prohibitions on PCBs. - 8.
-Rising groundwater and swimming pool water have been found to be sources of pollutants such as salts (Chloride).
-Salts increase the salinity of otherwise freshwater systems and disrupt physiological processes.
-The Regional Water Board has waterbodies listed on the CWA § 303(d) list for impairment due to salts and has adopted Basin Plan amendments to include Total Maximum Daily Loads (TMDLs) for salts, and this Order includes provisions to control the discharges from these activities in order to directly or indirectly reduce or eliminate the discharge of salts to fresh water systems where salts may impair water quality and beneficial uses.

-Formatted: Indent: Left: 0.5"
+Pesticide categories include: Organochlorine, Organophosphorus, Organophosphate, and Pyrethroid.